Lower Back Pain

 The risk of low back pain during pregnancy increases if you have had back pain before becoming pregnant or during a previous pregnancy.
 You also have an increased risk of back pain if you are carrying twins or are overweight.
 If the pain is more than minor discomfort you may find pain relief with 2XU Pregnancy leggings.
 You may also find total body support with a specially designed pillow to help with your pelvic alignment and to have support with your head, neck, and spine.
 The Ultimate Sleep U pillow or the body support Pillow can provide you with the necessary support to the entire pelvic region and allow your back to be supported also.

 2XU pregnancy shorts and leggings provide gently continuous compression to the entire pelvic girdle and perineal area.
 This level of compression allows your own muscles to be constantly active so that the underlying joints remain stable.

 In order to maintain a healthy back during pregnancy, it is important to engage in a regular exercise regimen.
 Exercise is essential for controlling and reducing back pain during and after pregnancy.
 This exercise plan should be tailored to your specific needs.
 A Women’s Health Physiotherapist will provide you with a diagnosis and a treatment plan suited to your needs.

-So in short, continue to engage in exercise prescribed to you by a health care professional, support your pelvis during the day with the 2XU pregnancy leggings and provide yourself with necessary support to sleep better at night with either the total body support pillow, or the UltimateSkies pregnancy pillow to ensure pelvic alignment.
+So in short, continue to engage in exercise prescribed to you by a health care professional, support your pelvis during the day with the 2XU pregnancy leggings and provide yourself with the necessary support to sleep better at night with either the U or the Pelvic Support pillow to ensure pelvic alignment.